 Figure 5.27.1-1: 5G system is modelled as PTP instance for supporting time synchronization

-Figure 5.27.1-1 depicts the two synchronizations systems considered: the 5GS synchronization and the (g)PTP domain synchronization.
+Figure 5.27.1-1 depicts the two synchronizations systems considered: the 5G Clock synchronization and the (g)PTP domain synchronization.

 - 5G Clock synchronization: Used for NG RAN synchronization and also distributed to the UE.
 5G Clock synchronization over the radio interface towards the UE is specified in TS 38.331 [28].